codefellows/code-challenges/_sample/README.md

 ## Example input/output

-If the candidate hasn't asked for these by about the 5 minute mark, politely ask whether they would like a specific example.
+If the candidate hasn't asked for test cases by about the 5 minute mark, politely ask whether they would like a specific example.

 **Inputs**